rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+4.5.2.4 Better Ratings

+* Better: Supports WordPress 4.5
+* Better: Supports PHP 7
+* Fixed: Title was not getting picked up from post title
+* Under the hood improvement: using Twig templates to speed up Zip Recipes

 4.4.2.1 Bug fixes and improvements for WP 4.4